 Is a home office tax deductible?

-Yes — for self-employed individuals.
-If you use part of your home regularly and exclusively for business, you can deduct a portion of your home costs.
-The two key decisions are whether to use the simplified method or the actual expense method, and whether you meet the eligibility rules.
+Yes — for qualifying self-employed taxpayers.
+If you use part of your home regularly and exclusively for business, you may deduct eligible home-office costs.
+The main choice is between the simplified method and the actual expense method.

 On this page: Short answer · Who qualifies · Who does not qualify · Regular and exclusive use · Simplified vs actual · Method comparison · What you can deduct · Schedule C & Form 8829 · Example · Records · Specific lookups · FAQ